ybrid/player-sdk-swift/readme_ybrid.md

     func skipBackward(_ type:ItemType?)

     /// change content
-    var swapsLeft:Int { get }
     func swapItem(_ audioComplete: (()->())?)
-    var services:[Service] { get }
     func swapService(to id:String, _ audioComplete: (()->())?)

     /// refresh all states, all methods of the YbridControlListener are called func refresh()
 }
 ```
-If you call an action it'll take a short time until you hear the requested change of audio content. ```audioComplete``` hooks to an action are called when the requested changeover is fullfilled.
+If you call an action it'll take a short time until you hear the requested change of audio content. ```audioComplete``` hooks on an action are called when the requested changeover is fullfilled.
 Use these callbacks to express the change in the user interface.

 Implement YbridControlListener and pass it via the listener parameter of `AudioPlayer.open`.
 You will receive the following notifications on startup and when the value changes